syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/3d-chart/EJ2_ASP.NETCORE/appearance.md

 ## Data point customization

-The color of an individual data point can be customized using the options below.
+The color of an individual data point can be customized using the below options.

 ### Point color mapping